This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Read more about Camden in our things to do in Camden post >

-As long as you aren’t on the lookout for Hugh Grant or Julia Roberts, you won’t be disappointed by Portobello’s pop-up weekend markets (although you can still find the famous blue door).
+As long as you aren’t on the lookout for Hugh Grant or Julia Roberts, you won’t be disappointed by Notting Hill’s Saturday Market along Portobello Road (although you can still find the famous blue door).

 From antiques to bric a brac and flea markets via some damn fine street food stalls, Notting Hill’s shopping street comes alive at the weekends, as a circus of street-traders sell their wares down both sides of Portobello Road.

-As it can become tourist central, we’d recommend getting here early on Saturday morning (especially during the summer) as otherwise, it can take a while to navigate Portobello Road (it is one long road which gets packed easily).
+We’d recommend getting to Portobello Road Market early on Saturday mornings (especially during the summer) as otherwise, it can take a while to navigate and become kinda ‘gridlocked’ (it is one long road which gets packed easily).

-The food stalls here are also excellent with lots of international food like jerk chicken and afro carribbean flavours – especially towards the Ladbroke Grove end.
+The Saturday market food stalls at Notting Hill here are also excellent with lots of international food like jerk chicken and afro caribbean flavours – especially towards the Ladbroke Grove end.
 Acklam Village street food market is a particular highlight.

 Check out out best Sunday markets in London guide >